gi8lino/tiledash/README.md

 | `--debug`                | Enable debug logging                                       |
 | `--log-format`           | `text` or `json` (default: `text`)                         |

+### Proxy Environment Variables

+- `HTTP_PROXY`: URL of the proxy server to use for HTTP requests
+- `HTTPS_PROXY`: URL of the proxy server to use for HTTPS requests

 **Mutually exclusive:**

 - `--jira-email` + `--jira-token`